Law Studentship - PhD Studentship in Agency and Smart Technologies

 Reference Form Law studentship

-Interviews will be conducted in February 2018.
+Interviews will be conducted in March/April 2018.

 Please note, your application will only be considered for this scholarship.
 If you wish to be considered for our College of Arts and Law scholarships, you need to make a separate application.